KDRF: Country: 1992-2001

-103.3 The Zone
+Adult Album Alternative (AAA): 2001-2003

-In February 2001, 103.3 dropped its classic country format and moved the KTBL callsign and format over to 1050 AM.
-After stunting from February 12–14 with all R.E.M., U2 and Dave Matthews Band each day, 103.3 launched as "The Zone" at 10am on February 15 with Running Up That Hill by Kate Bush as the first song played.
+In February 2001, 103.3 dropped its classic country format and moved the KTBL callsign and format to 1050 AM.
+After stunting from February 12–14 with all R.E.M., U2 and Dave Matthews Band each day, 103.3 launched as "103-3 The Zone" at 10am on February 15 with Running Up That Hill by Kate Bush as the first song played.
 The callsign was changed to KTZO on February 19.
 KTZO originally had an adult alternative music format, playing in 20 song sets as a "quality rock" station.
 The Zone was designed to challenge Clear Channel's KPEK-FM "The Peak", which was playing mostly "softer" alternative bands at the time, but still played a great deal of pop songs targeted at a mostly female audience.
 Like its eventual successor, KTZO attempted to run without DJs until late 2001, when it had added an airstaff which included former KTEG morning host, Micheal Moxey, in morning drive.
 Other personalities included Don Kelly, Leah Black, Scott Souhrada, and later Forrest, Brian and Kit Missile.

+Modern rock: 2003-2004

 The format shifted to modern rock in early 2003, adding hard rock acts such as System of a Down and Korn, but also keeping bands like Coldplay from its old format and also playing 1990s alternative bands such as Green Day and Bush as well as modern bands including The White Stripes, Modest Mouse and The Killers which were not heard on other local stations.
 It also held an annual "Battle of the Bands" competition for local bands.
 The winner received regular airplay on the station.
 Soular gained a local fanbase after winning the first competition in 2002.
 Feels Like Sunday and Hollis Wake won later contests.

-The format drew decent Arbitron ratings and was often well ahead of KTEG (which at the time skewed toward active rock).

-103.3 Fred FM/Ed FM